Skip to main content

-Congenital HIV and Childhood AIDS
+Congenital HIV and childhood AIDS

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Living with HIV from birth article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

 See also separate article Management of HIV in Pregnancy.

 HIV infection in young children most commonly arises as a result of mother-to-child transmission (MTCT).
 It is thought that only 1.5-2% of MTCT occurs transplacentally during pregnancy.
 The vast majority occurs due to maternofetal transmission of blood during parturition or postnatal breast-feeding.
 A negative maternal HIV test at booking does not preclude neonatal infection - maternal infection and seroconversion can occur at any time during pregnancy and lactation.
-This is well documented in countries with a high prevalence of HIV and has been seen in the UK.[1]
+This is well documented in countries with a high prevalence of HIV and has been seen in the UK.1

 Other routes of infection, such as precocious intravenous drug use or sexual abuse/activity, should be borne in mind as rarer scenarios, which become increasingly common as children approach adolescence.

 The World Health Organization (WHO) now defines advanced HIV Disease (AHD) as CD4 cell count less than 200cells/mm3 or WHO stage 3 or 4 in adults and adolescents.
-All children with HIV younger than 5 years of age are considered to have advanced HIV disease.[2]
+All children with HIV younger than 5 years of age are considered to have advanced HIV disease.2

 Children suffer not only from the direct effects of AIDS itself but from the fact that their primary caregivers are very likely also to be affected or to have died from the disease.